 The Living Lab is able to offer funding to projects that meet the core principles of the programme (more on those below).
 We are particularly looking for projects that require seed funding to get off the ground, or match funding as part of a collaborative partnership.
 This might be between Schools, Faculties, Services or even external stakeholders.

 - Are you a student considering a sustainability dissertation or other assessed project as part of your studies?
 You could use the campus as your test bed, gather or analyse data that supports delivery of the University’s Sustainability Strategy, or work directly with operational staff to help identify sustainable improvement.
-Bids of up to £500 are invited for applicants seeking to deliver a Living Lab project as part of their curricular activity.
+Bids are invited for applicants seeking to deliver a Living Lab project as part of their curricular activity.

 - Are you a member of staff seeking an innovative, sustainable option or solution?
 Have you considered seeking expert advice from an academic colleague?
 Could student research help to solve a problem or address a challenge?
 The Living Lab can help you to collaborate with the right people across the University.